storj-archived/sips/sip-hdnodeid.md

 }
 ```

-The `hdNodeKey` is the extended public key derived from `m / 3000'` and uses the same serialization format described in BIP32, and as recommended in BIP43, a base58 encoded string. *(Question: Should we use base64 or hex encoding instead?)*
+The `hdNodeKey` is the extended public key derived from `m / 3000' / group_index'` and uses the same serialization format described in BIP32, and as recommended in BIP43, a base58 encoded string. *(Question: Should we use base64 or hex encoding instead?)*

 If the `hdNodeKey` is present, nodes must validate that a message is signed by the key derived from the `hdNodeKey` at the index `hdNodeIndex`, and that hash160 *(sha256 and ripemd160)* of that derived public key matches the `nodeID`.